glendonintendo/team-profile-generator/README.md

   - [Acceptance Criteria](#acceptance-criteria)
   - [Grading Criteria](#grading-criteria)
 ## Description
+The Team Profile Generator is run entirely though the command line.
+Upon execution of its `index.js` file, the application will prompt the user for employee information and generate a styled webpage using the input information.
 ## Demo
+A video demo of my project can be found [here]().
 ## Technologies Used
+- npm inquirer: used to get prompts from the user in the command line
+- node fs: used to write the html file and copy the css file to the dist folder
 ## Installation, Usage, and Tests
+This application is run through the command line.
+To run, make sure you have Node.js installed and then run the command `npm i` to install the necessary dependencies.
+Then run `node index.js` to start the application.

+Using the command line interface, answer the prompts.
+Once complete, an `index.html` file and a `style.css` will be created in the `./dist/` folder.

+If you would like to run the test suite, use the command `npm run test` from the command line to run all tests.
 ## Submission Requirements
 ### User Story
 ```